joshualay/Notethread/Notethread v1.5 Journal.md

 The goal of this release is to attempt to get tags into play.

+## 19/05/2012

+Just going through and tidying up anything that annoy's me really.
+A lazy Saturday for coding.

+### Work log

+Since I have a style service layer I'll move the tag information label into that.
+In case I want to reuse it.

+I'm thinking I'll have to take out the existing tag tracking code and put it in a separate layer.
+This way I can save on duplication when I implement tags in the NoteViewController.
+There's always going to be duplication in some sense as I'll need to implement UITextViewDelegate methods.

+Anyhow.
+Firstly I want to add searching for tags in.
+Need to add it.

+	self.searchDisplayController.searchBar.scopeButtonTitles = [NSArray arrayWithObjects:@"All", @"Tags", nil];

+Then in order to work out what I'm currently searching for:

+	#pragma mark UISearchDisplayController Delegate Methods

+	- (BOOL)searchDisplayController:(UISearchDisplayController *)controller shouldReloadTableForSearchString:(NSString *)searchString
+	{
+	    [self filterContentForSearchText:searchString scope:
+	     [[self.searchDisplayController.searchBar scopeButtonTitles] objectAtIndex:[self.searchDisplayController.searchBar selectedScopeButtonIndex]]];

+	    // Return YES to cause the search result table view to be reloaded. return YES;
+	}

+I'll have to fetch all the tags to do this.
+Each existing tag should be linked to a note.
+However I may just try and look up tags for all notes.

+Silly mistake - needed to set it so it would display!

+    [self.searchDisplayController.searchBar setShowsScopeBar:YES];

 ## 16/05/2012

 The resizing when keyboard has been displayed has been the bane of my Notethread life.